bozsahin/ceng444/project-material/project1/README.md

 In project 1, you are expected to implement just one condition for well-formed XPLN programs: The main body and every function defined must have at least one <code>return</code> statement.
 It is not our present concern whether that <code>return</code> statement is reachable, because this requires flow analysis, which we will talk about later.

+Bundle your files, including README and antlr/java code, and their output on your side, in the zip file, so that we can run the code and compare the output with yours.

+All best.

+-cemB